 Overall, playing prepares children for the challenges of school: it helps them get used to the school environment, and it makes them more ready to learn, more resilient, and better at problem-solving.

 To boost children’s physical and mental development, nutritious foods like milk are important in giving them the strength and energy to play.

 Super foods like milk are necessary for complete child health.
 The World Health Organization states that breast milk gives one-third of the energy needs of babies 12-24 months old.
 For toddlers, the healthy fats in whole milk are crucial to the formation of neurons and brain health in general.
 This is why the American Academy of Pediatrics recommends that children drink whole milk until the age of 2, after which parents can replace it little by little with low-fat or non-fat milk.

 Children 2-3 years old should drink two cups of milk a day, and those 4-8 years old should take two-and-a-half cups a day.
-Milk products like Promil have the nutrients young children need for energy and mental development.
-Promil believes in giving children the right nutrition early in life to “advance today’s gifts for tomorrow’s greats.”
-For example, Promil Preschool, which is intended for kids 4 years and up, contains fats, proteins, carbohydrates, DHA, AA, and lutein to nourish children, give them energy to play, and help them achieve full mental and physical development.
+Milk products like Promil Gold Four have the nutrients young children need for mental development and energy.
+Promil Gold Four believes in giving children the right nutrition early in life for your child who deserves to be first.
+For example, Promil Gold Four, which is intended for kids 4 years and up, contains the breakthrough alpha-lipids plus DHA, choline, lutein, alpha-protein, calcium, and manganese to help them achieve full mental and physical development.